rafaelfiume/sketch/README.md

 Define a specific event table (the equivalent of a Kafka topic).

 ```
-CREATE TABLE account_permanently_deleted_events (
+CREATE TABLE account_deleted_notifications (
-    id SERIAL PRIMARY KEY,
+    uuid UUID DEFAULT uuid_generate_v4() PRIMARY KEY,
     user_id UUID NOT NULL, -- The ID of the deleted user
-    created_at TIMESTAMP DEFAULT NOW(), -- When the event was created
+    service_name VARCHAR(50) NOT NULL, -- The service responsible for processing
-    consumer_name VARCHAR(50) NOT NULL -- The service responsible for processing
+    created_at TIMESTAMP DEFAULT NOW() -- When the event was created
 );
 ```